 Physically prepare yourself before you go backpacking– Take lots of walks, pick up jogging, go on a bike ride; just get more physical!
 Believe me, there’s far less air up in the mountains than there is where I live.
 You will thank yourself for being prepared.

 Well, that’s all I could think of.
 I hope this was help to some and you learned from my experiences and mistakes!
 Happy hiking/backpacking!
 Remember to keep the wilderness better than how you found it, don’t start any forest fires, don’t anger any bears or Sasquatches, but have fun!
 Live a little and enjoy the beauty God has given us!
-Tune in to my next post where I’ll critique some of the amazing hikes I’ve been on and give some advice to those of you who might think of visiting the great state of Colorado!
-You won’t be disapointed!
+You won’t be disappointed!

 REI = Recreational Equipment Incorporated